 James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

-David Jaffee of BestStockStrategy.com received a lot of questions and comments about OptionSellers.com.
+David Jaffee of BestStockStrategy.com receives a lot of questions and comments about OptionSellers.com.

-The hedge fund lost around $150 million of their clients’ money, and David Jaffee breaks down where Option Sellers went wrong, you can also read his previous article about James Cordier and OptionSellers here
+The hedge fund lost around $150 million of their clients’ money, and I break down where Option Sellers went wrong, you can also read his previous article about James Cordier and OptionSellers here

 It was run by James Cordier, once referred to as the “options king” or the “king of options.”